 It should be noted that most cholesterol stones aren’t comprised of only cholesterol.
-They most commonly also contain some bilirubin-calcium salts.
+They most commonly also contain some bilirubin-calcium or palmitate-calcium salts.
 Pure cholesterol stones are rare.

 Cholesterol stones arise exclusively in the gallbladder and are yellowish.
 Pigment stones may arise anywhere in the biliary tree and are black or brownish.

 The risk factors for the two different stones are different.
 For cholesterol stones: